Supporting Diversity and Inclusion

-Diversity makes for better engineers—and a better experience for engineering students.
+Diversity and inclusion make for better engineers—and a better experience for engineering students.

-Duke Engineering offers many opportunities for underrepresented minorities, from student groups to fellowships, to recruitment incentives, to events and activities that celebrate the diversity of our entire community.
+Duke Engineering offers many opportunities for underrepresented minorities, from student groups to fellowships, to recruiting incentives, to events and activities that celebrate the diversity of our entire community.

 Read about the experiences some of our students have had at Duke Engineering.